OData/v3ProtocolDocument/OData Atom Format.markdown

 ### 6.2.3.
 Count as a `metadata:count` Element ###

 The `atom:feed` element may contain an `m:count` element to specify the total count of rows in the result.
-This may be greater than the number of rows in the feed if server side paging has been applied, in which case the feed will include a next results link, as described below.
+This may be greater than the number of rows in the feed if server side paging has been applied, in which case the feed will include a [next results](#additionalresultsasanatom:linkelement) link.

 ### 6.2.4.
 Self Links as `atom:link` Elements ###